OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     ![Screenshot of send confirmation.](Images/SendConfirmation.png)

 1. Open **Microsoft Outlook**.
-Select the message titled **MessageCard Playground Test Card**.
-The message will contain the card, footer text with links about the MessageCard Playground and card documentation, and will show the JSON payload of the card.
+Select the message titled **Card Playground Test Card**.
+The message will contain the card, footer text with links about the Card Playground and card documentation, and will show the JSON payload of the card.

     ![Screenshot of Adaptive Card received in Microsoft Outlook.](Images/AdaptiveCardInOutlook.png)